 In Regional Fifteen Sixteen: find a review of the Troupers The Sorcerer in Norwalk (4/16, posted 4/18/2016), followed by the preview of same (posted 4/2,2016), then a review of Bard's American Stage Premiere of Ethel Smyth's The Wreckers at Bard College (7/26, posted 7/27/15), a preview/interview with Will Crutchfield about Bel Canto at Caramoor's La Favorite (posted 7/6/15).

-In Regional Fourteen Fifteen, find a review of Troupers' Iolanthe at Norwalk (4/11, posted 4/15/15), followed by a preview/interviews for Troupers' Iolanthe in Norwalk (posted 4/8/15), an interview with local opera singer Bob Scrofani (posted 4/6/15), a preview of Curiosity Concerts' H.M.S.
+In Regional Fourteen Fifteen, (now deleted) had a review of Troupers' Iolanthe at Norwalk (4/11, posted 4/15/15), followed by a preview/interviews for Troupers' Iolanthe in Norwalk (posted 4/8/15), an interview with local opera singer Bob Scrofani (posted 4/6/15), a preview of Curiosity Concerts' H.M.S.
 Pinafore in Greenwich, a review of Ms. Kroeger's recital Over There (posted 12/17/14), and the prior OperaMetro interview with soprano Brett Kroeger (posted 11/17/14).

-In Interviews: an interview with Marina Harris, who sings Magda in Bronx Opera’s The Consul (posted 1/12/2019) followed by interviews with Santiago Ballerini, star tenor of Opera Nuovo's Tancredi (posted July 13, 2018), conductor John Nelson (posted 11/21/2017), then Dan Montez (posted 8/22/2017), a chat with Diana Damrau (posted 5/10/2017), an interview with Elza van den Heever, the Met's dynamite Elettra in Idomeneo (posted 3/15/2017), and a re-posting of OM's at the time exclusive interview with the Met's marvelous mezzo soprano Isabel Leonard, who starred in the Met's Il Barbiere di Siviglia (first posted 11/21/14) but who sang Charlotte in Werther in February, 2017 and, this season (‘18-’19) sings Marnie, Melisande, and Blanche in Dialogues of the Carmelites in May (revised slightly, not much though, on 1/15/2017).
+In Interviews: an interview about La straniera with Christine Lyons and Alina Tamborini (posted 7/2/2019), followed by an interview with Marina Harris, who sings Magda in Bronx Opera’s The Consul (posted 1/12/2019) followed by interviews with Santiago Ballerini, star tenor of Opera Nuovo's Tancredi (posted July 13, 2018), conductor John Nelson (posted 11/21/2017), then Dan Montez (posted 8/22/2017), a chat with Diana Damrau (posted 5/10/2017), an interview with Elza van den Heever, the Met's dynamite Elettra in Idomeneo (posted 3/15/2017), and a re-posting of OM's at the time exclusive interview with the Met's marvelous mezzo soprano Isabel Leonard, who starred in the Met's Il Barbiere di Siviglia (first posted 11/21/14) but who sang Charlotte in Werther in February, 2017 and, this season (‘18-’19) sings Marnie, Melisande, and Blanche in Dialogues of the Carmelites in May (revised slightly, not much though, on 1/15/2017).

-In New Recordings: I re-posted my review of four DVDs from past Metropolitan Opera seasons (from the holidays 2015), followed by reviews of two recordings of Tchaikovsky's Iolanta (posted 2/2/15), the San Francisco Opera's Show Boat on DVD (posted 7/10/15), and four DVDs of Wagner's Parsifal (posted 5/27/15).
+In New Recordings: just posted is Two French Kisses, a ramble on two delightful French operettas, one Chabrier’s L’Étoile and the other Offenbach’s Les Brigands (posted 9/20/2019), followed by my review of four DVDs from past Metropolitan Opera seasons (from the holidays 2015), followed by reviews of two recordings of Tchaikovsky's Iolanta (posted 2/2/15), the San Francisco Opera's Show Boat on DVD (posted 7/10/15), and four DVDs of Wagner's Parsifal (posted 5/27/15).